 The status change from temporary protection to EU Blue Card is not expressly foreseen in legislation.
-As such, no legal provision would prevent an Ukrainian citizen, benefiting from temporary protection, from applying for a Blue Card, even while remaining in the country.
+As such, no legal provision would prevent displaced persons from Ukraine benefiting from temporary protection, from applying for a Blue Card, even while remaining in the country.

-A rather new possibility for Ukrainian citizens is that they could be able to work in Romania as "digital nomads", a status recently regulated by the authorities under Law no. 22/2022 for the amendment of Government Emergency Ordinance no.194/2002 on the regime of foreigners in Romania, published in the Official Gazette no 45 of 14 January 2022.
-A digital nomad visa allows an individual to obtain a residence permit in Romania while working remotely to another country from Romania.
+A rather new possibility for displaced persons from Ukraine is that they could be able to work in Romania as "digital nomads", a status recently regulated by the authorities under Law no. 22/2022 for the amendment of Government Emergency Ordinance no.194/2002 on the regime of foreigners in Romania, published in the Official Gazette no 45 of 14 January 2022.
+A digital nomad visa allows an individual to obtain a residence permit in Romania while working remotely for another country from Romania.
 The main requirement for obtaining such a visa is that the applicant is an employee of a foreign company or has owned a company registered outside of Romania for more than three years.